praveer09/praveer09.github.io/_posts/2016-07-19-using-asynchrony-to-reduce-response-times.markdown

 Suppose you want to add a timeout of 30 seconds to the example shown in the previous section.
 In the example below:

-* Notice the use of `applyToEither` method on the *CompletableFuture* to acheive the timeout.
+* Notice the use of `applyToEither` method on the *CompletableFuture* to achieve the timeout.
 It waits asynchronously for either of the two futures to complete first.
 * When either of the *futureA* or *timeout* completes, the value from it is transferred to subsequent computations using `Function.identity()`.